 The Cotswolds are gently rolling hills just an hour’s drive from London that are designated as an area of “Outstanding Natural Beauty”.
-Perfect as a base for exploring Oxford and Stratford, they are dotted with typically historic English villages that have been used in countless films to epitomise English architecture at its best.
+Perfect as a base for exploring Oxford, Cirencester and Stratford, they are dotted with typically historic English villages that have been used in countless films to epitomise English architecture at its best.

 Nearby Villages and Attractions

 One of the most photographed villages in the Cotswolds due to its setting on a steep hill down to the River Windrush.
 Much of it was built with the wealth of the wool trade, when it was an important market town.
 There are many buildings from the 15th century, and a wonderful church.
 One-off shops mingle with antiques shops, tea rooms and pubs.
 It's somewhere to wander about and explore the side streets.
 The meadow by the Windrush is a great place just to sit and take stock of the world.